MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/change-a-user-name-and-email-address.md

 ## Did you get "We're sorry, the user couldn't be edited.
 Review the user information and try again"?

 If you get the error message " **We're sorry, the user couldn't be edited.
 Review the user information and try again**." it means you aren't an Office 365 global admin and you don't have permissions to change the user name.
-Find the Office 365 global admin in your business and ask them to make the change.
+Find the global admin in your business and ask them to make the change.

 ## More information on changing or adding email addresses